christian-miljkovic/alfred/README.md

 0. Ask friends for birthdays

-- Fix: ERROR [friend_endpoint] 'bool' object has no attribute 'messages' when doing `/birthday/collect`
+- Fix: ERROR [friend_endpoint] 'bool' object has no attribute 'messages' when doing `/birthday/collect` -> figure out how to unit test send message (check twilio docs)

 1. Check that the scheduler is working
 2. Remember messages for next day